Marklogic-retired/marklogic-data-hub/examples/reference-entity-model/README.md

 loaded into the modules database, and marklogic-data-hub-junit5 is included to support JUnit5 testing
 - The "test" block includes "useJUnitPlatform()" to tell Gradle to use the platform support in JUnit5

+### marklogic-unit-test examples

+Examples of marklogic-unit-test test modules can be found in the src/test/ml-modules directory.
+This directory is included in the list of directories from which to load modules via the mlModulePaths property in gradle.properties:

+    mlModulePaths=src/main/ml-modules,src/test/ml-modules

+This property can then be overridden in an environment where it is not desirable for test modules to be loaded.

+The mapping-test suite in the src/test/ml-modules provides an example of how to run a step in a test without depending on persisted data and without persisting the results of the step.
+This is often a useful technique for quickly verifying the configuration of a step and the content that it produces.

+The DHF hubGenerateTestSuite Gradle task can be used to quickly generate new test suites as well:

+    ./gradlew hubGenerateTestSuite -PsuiteName=myNewSuite

+This task will create new files for the test suite and print the location to which each file was written.

+Before running the above task, you may want to first run the Gradle task mlWatch in a separate window so that as soon as your files are created or modified, they will be immediately loaded into your modules database:

+    ./gradlew -i mlWatch

+You can also access the marklogic-unit-test web-based test runner by going to e.g. http://localhost:8011/test/default.xqy, replacing "localhost" with the correct hostname of your MarkLogic server.

+### JUnit examples

-The following tests are then included to demonstrate the support for JUnit 5 and marklogic-unit-test; these are all found in the src/test/java directory:
+The following JUnit tests are then included to demonstrate the support for JUnit 5 and marklogic-unit-test; these are all found in the src/test/java directory:

 - org/example/RunCustomerFlowTest shows how to run a flow and verify the results by extending a base class provided by marklogic-data-hub-junit5